NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Validation of alignment
 -----------------------

-It is very strongly to use visual inspection in ``stereo_gui`` and the ``geodiff`` and ``colormap`` tools for differencing DEMs to ensure DEMs that are meant to be aligned have small differences.
+It is very strongly suggested to use visual inspection in ``stereo_gui`` and the ``geodiff`` and ``colormap`` tools for differencing DEMs to ensure DEMs that are meant to be aligned have small differences.
 Since bathymetry modeling can measure only very shallow water depths, any misalignment can result in big errors in final results.

 If DEMs have parts under water and it is desired to remove those for the purpose of alignment, one can take advantage of the fact that the